PM520-Spring2022/Assignment3/README.md

 ## Part 1 - Sampling Gamma random variable

-Use the IndeptGamma.R code to use MCMC to produce samples from a Gamma(2.3,2.7) random variable.
+Use the IndeptGamma.Rmd script to use MCMC to produce samples from a Gamma(2.3,2.7) random variable.

 Show how the performance deteriorates when you run the algorithm to produce samples from a Gamma(0.1,0.01).